-The researchers concluded from this research that both hedonistic or utilitarian message effect on brand attitude is not statistically significant, while the placement of country or product image does have a statistically significant effect on brand attitude.
-When brand sustainability is introduced, there is a significant change in the brand attitude from the respondents.
-The researchers conclude that if a non-sustainable sustainability label must be placed on a product, then it is better to use country image rather than product image to market the brand in order to get a less negative brand attitude from the research is a fictitious chocolate brand, a food and beverage product, similar to Septianto's research using cheese and wine, a different type of product might lead to different results.
+The researchers concluded from this research that both hedonistic or utilitarian message effects on brand attitude are not statistically significant, while the placement of country or product image does have a statistically significant effect on brand attitude.
+When brand sustainability is introduced, there is a significant change in the brand attitude of the respondents.
+The researchers conclude that if a non-sustainable sustainability label must be placed on a product, then it is better to use a country image rather than a product image to market the brand to get a less negative brand attitude from the consumers.
+Unfortunately, there are limitations to this research.
+The first focus of the research is a fictitious chocolate brand, a food and beverage product, similar to Septianto's research using cheese and wine, a different type of product might lead to different results.
 For further research, researchers could use non-food and beverage brands.
 The second limitation is that the researchers only used respondents from Indonesia, the researchers recommend future research to use a bigger pool of participants from different countries as it could reduce the possibility of bias from the responses.